wp-plugins/adminimize/readme.txt

 * Add Widget settings (Beta)
 * Fix for remove admin bar in backend
 * Remove Backend options, there not usable with WP 3.5 and earlier
-* Fix 'Category Height' in post to use also in newer versions of WP
+* Fix 'Category Height' on Meta Box on write post; See always all categories, without scolling inside Meta Box
-* Fix to hide foorer, but it is usable to add custom content
+* Fix to hide footer, but this is still usable by adding custom content
 * Fix Hints, Options for Multisite install
 * Add Admin Bar options (Beta)